Fonzi81/chip-forge/README.md

 ---

-**ChipForge** - Empowering the future of chip design with AI-powered tools and intuitive workflows.
+**ChipForge** - Empowering the future of universal chip design with AI-powered tools, realistic 3D visualization, and intuitive workflows.